-To fully understand what happened on Zebes, one must look back at the events which caused the downfall of the birdlike race that called it home.
+To fully understand what happened on Zebes, one must look back at the events which caused the downfall of the race of birds that called it home.
 Amidst its fall a prophesied hope was born that, once fulfilled, changed the tide of the war against the Metroids and their pirate tamers.

 ~The Chozo Historian

 In ancient days, her people would have seen this as a sure sign of trouble for the planet.
 The Chozo had worked hard in moving away from the blindness of astrology.
-She herself encouraged this change toward the factual sciences.
+She herself encouraged this change toward the sciences.
 The bird was loath to admit that, in this one occasion, such a dubious reading of the stars would be quite accurate.

 From K2-L’s perspective the winged huntress pointed at Zebes.
-War was coming to both whether they liked it or not.
+War was coming to both planets whether they liked it or not.

 Above the huntress sat the crimson moon, shimmering its pall red light towards Zebes.
 A shadow extended behind the stoic bird like a thin dark blade.
 She pondered the light-headed Counsels who trusted too much in their religious deity, Mother Brain.